The Ultimate Fighter: Team Edgar vs. Team Penn Finale: Predictions & Analysis

 A few statistical edges stand out.
 Edgar throws significantly more leather — a 0.7 sig. strike per minute gap.
 Edgar is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Edgar has tighter striking defense, making opponents miss more often.

 The Pick: Frankie Edgar over BJ Penn.
-We're leaning Edgar here at 70%, a solid but not overwhelming edge.
+The model is firm on this one: Edgar at 77%.

 Corey Anderson vs Matt Van Buren